Cairnarvon/goldbug/doc/cipher.rst

    Longer messages are usually broken up into smaller chunks.
 The length of these chunks is called the **period** of the cipher.

-   :param key: a :class:`Polybius` square, or a string used to construct one.
+   :param key: a :class:`goldbug.util.Polybius` square, or a string used to
+               construct one.
    :param period: an integer; if non-positive, text will be encrypted and
                   decrypted whole.